1962 in the Vietnam War: December

-Senator Mansfield gave Kennedy a copy of his lengthy report on South Vietnam and briefed the President.
+Mansfield gave Kennedy a copy of his lengthy report on South Vietnam and briefed the President.
 Mansfield concluded that little progress had been made by Diệm, politically or militarily, since the Geneva Accords of 1954.
 Diệm had also made little progress in gaining popular support in the countryside, which by night was ruled largely by the VC.
 It "wasn't a pretty picture" that Mansfield presented to Kennedy, who disagreed with some of Mansfield's opinions.